A Forest in the City: Forest Park, Queens, NY

 Once I’ve walked through this tiny chunk of the park I cross Metropolitan Boulevard, a rather busy street, and enter the park on Forest Park Drive, a paved road that is closed to motor vehicles.
 I quickly take a right onto a small trail lined by rough-hewn guardrails intended to keep people from wandering off the trail and crushing the vegetation (this seems to work rather well: note the thriving understory in the shot below).

-Shortly after the trail takes a turn to the left the waterhole, the best birding spot in the park, comes up on off the trail on the left-hand side.
-The waterhole is kettle, that is, Forest Park’s topography, like much of Queens’, was created by glaciers, and the knobs and kettles that have been largely destroyed as Queens was developed are still present in Forest Park (and other parks in Queens) so people can see what the heck knob-and-kettle topography looks like.
+Shortly after the trail takes a turn to the left the waterhole, the best birding spot in the park, comes up on the left-hand side.
+The waterhole is a kettle, that is, Forest Park’s topography, like much of Queens’, was created by glaciers, and the knobs and kettles that have been largely destroyed as Queens was developed are still present in Forest Park (and other parks in Queens) so people can see what the heck knob-and-kettle topography looks like.
 I apparently chose a poor year to move to Queens and make Forest Park my home away from home as the waterhole has been greatly diminished this year due to lack of rain, though recent showers have reinvigorated it somewhat.

 Apparently, in years with more rain the spot I took the above picture from would have been underwater!
 Despite the minimal amount water in the waterhole this year the birds still come to drink and bathe, as this is the only spot with water in the whole eastern half of the park.
 I have spent many an hour sitting with my back against a big tree watching the birds come and go and have loved every minute of it.